A more attractive scheme for radion stabilization and supercooled phase transition: Radion stabilization mechanism

 \subsection{A new scheme for radion stabilization}

 We shall now provide our radion stabilization mechanism.
 Let us introduce a $SU(N_H)$ pure Yang-Mills field that resides in the bulk of the extra dimension.\footnote{ Our discussion is similar to the case of the ordinary QCD that has been investigated in Ref.~\cite{vonHarling:2017yew}.
 However, the point is that we utilize the radion potential generated by new strong dynamics to stabilize the radion while we cannot expect such a large contribution to the radion potential in the ordinary QCD.} We can introduce matter fields charged under the $SU(N_H)$ gauge group but they are irrelevant to our discussion.
-The action for the gauge field is given by\footnote{ One may introduce localized kinetic terms on the IR and UV branes.
-Since they are not important for our discussion, we do not introduce them for simplicity.}
+The action for the gauge field is given by

-where $F_{AB}$ and $g_5$ are the 5D gauge field strength and the gauge coupling constant.
+where $F_{AB}$ and $g_5$ are the 5D gauge field strength and the gauge coupling constant, while $F_{\mu\nu}$ is the 4D gauge field strength and $\tau_{\rm IR(UV)}$ parameterizes the IR (UV) brane localized kinetic term.
 After the KK decomposition and integrating over the extra dimension, we obtain the following 4D effective action for the zero-mode gauge field:

 where $F^{(0)}_{\mu\nu}$ represents the field strength of the zero-mode.

 Including the effect of the renormalization group running from the UV scale $k$ to an energy scale $Q$, one can express the 4D gauge coupling of the zero-mode gauge field $g_4(Q,\mu)$ as~\cite{Agashe:2002bx,Csaki:2007ns}